The Baum-Connes property for a quantum (semi-)direct product: Introduction

 Notice however that, according to the above discussion about the torsion phenomena of quantum groups, we need $\widehat{\mathbb{F}}$ to be torsion-free in order to give a meaning to the \emph{quantum} Baum-Connes property.
-In this way, we give a more precise picture of the torsion nature of such a quantum semi-direct product and obtain the natural result that we expect: $\Gamma$ and $\widehat{\mathbb{G}}$ are torsion-free if and only if $\widehat{\mathbb{F}}$ is torsion-free (Theorem \ref{theo.TorsionQuantumsemi-direct}).
-As a consequence, the torsion-freeness of $\widehat{\mathbb{F}}$ implies that the only finite subgroup of $\Gamma$ is the trivial one as opposed to the classical case of \cite{Chabert}.
+In this way, we give a more precise picture of the torsion nature of such a quantum semi-direct product and obtain the natural result that we expect: if $\Gamma$ and $\widehat{\mathbb{G}}$ are torsion-free, then $\widehat{\mathbb{F}}$ is torsion-free (Theorem \ref{theo.TorsionQuantumsemi-direct}).
+Since we work with torsion-freeness assumption in order to legitimate the formulation of the quantum Baum-Connes property, we have in particular that the only finite subgroup of $\Gamma$ is the trivial one as opposed to the classical case of \cite{Chabert}.
 A last property of own interest is studied: $K$-amenability (see Theorem \ref{theo.KAmenability}).
 Namely, we prove that $\widehat{\mathbb{F}}$ is $K$-amenable if and only if $\Gamma$ and $\widehat{\mathbb{G}}$ are $K$-amenable.
 A crucial observation is done concerning a \emph{compact bicrossed product} in the sense of \cite{FimaBiproduit}.
 Namely, if $\mathbb{F}=\Gamma {_\alpha}\bowtie_{\beta}G$ is such a compact quantum group, the torsion-freeness assumption about $\widehat{\mathbb{F}}$ implies that the action $\beta$ is trivial (Proposition \ref{pro.BicrossedBetaTrivial}).
 Hence $\mathbb{F}$ becomes a quantum semi-direct product, for which the stabilization property has already been established.